Why this matters

 utm_source: where the traffic came from

-allowed_values rule on utm_source in UTM Rules.
+Enforce it: Configure UTM Rules to block values outside your approved list.
 Anyone using an off-list value gets a rejection on save, not a messy row in GA4 three weeks later.

 utm_medium: what kind of traffic